scipopt/JSCIPOpt/INSTALL.md

 The following steps need to be done before compiling the Java interface.

-1) Create a shared library of the SCIP optimization suite by executing
+1) Create a shared library of the [SCIP optimization suite](http://scip.zib.de/#download) by executing

     make SHARED=true scipoptlib

+in the SCIP optimization suite directory.
-You find the library (*.so) in the ./lib directory of the optimization suite.
-Copy the library to the lib directory of JSCIPOpt and rename it to libscipopt.so.
+Afterwards, you will find the library (*.so) in the ./lib directory of the optimization suite.

-2) Create a symbolic link in JSCIPOpt to the include directory of Java JDK and to the source directory of SCIP (in the optimization suite)
+2) Create a symbolic link in JSCIPOpt to the library compiled in 1), to the include directory of Java JDK and to the source directory of
+SCIP (in the optimization suite)

+    mkdir -p lib;
     cd lib;
     ln -s <Java JDK include directory> javainc ln -s <SCIP source directory> scipinc
+    ln -s <SCIP source directory>/lib/<scip opt library> libscipopt.so

 3a) This step is only necessary if you have modified src/scipjni.i.
 If this is the case call

     make swig SWIG=<path to the SWIG binary>